BlueBrain/braynscircuitstudiobackend/development.md

 ## Manually build the image

-Manually build BCSB/BCSS image and push it to Gitlab registry:
+Manually build the image and push it to Gitlab registry:

 ```
 docker build -t bbpgitlab.epfl.ch:5050/viz/brayns/braynscircuitstudiobackend:manual .